 Main Texture to the adjusted lookup table texture in the

 Inspector panel.
 You should now see your image adjustments applied to your Lenses.
-You can also tune the intensity of the

 Adding Post Effects